Debt Elimination Calculator - Avalanche or Snowball Method

 The calculator will display how long it will take to pay off the debt, total payments, and interest savings for each strategy.

-5. Check the Accumulated Savings
+5. Check the Accumulated Wealth

-In the chart of "Change in Accumulated Savings", the blue line is the savings of using the Avalanche method minus the savings of no prepayment, and the red line is the savings of using the Snowball method minus the savings of no prepayment.
+In the chart of "Accumulated Wealth Higher / Lower than No Prepayment", the blue line is the savings of using the Avalanche method minus the savings of no prepayment, and the red line is the savings of using the Snowball method minus the savings of no prepayment.
 The blue line is always better than the red line because you can always save more interest in the Avalanche method than in the Snowball method.
 However, there is another catch in this chart.
 When you see the ultimate savings in the Avalanche method are negative (less than 0) in the long term, in this case, the prepayment doesn't create more savings than no prepayment.
 This is because your investment yield is higher than the interest rates of your debts.
 You may need to reconsider if it's worth it to repay the loan more than the scheduled amount.

 6. Choose a Payoff Strategy